fairlearn/fairlearn/README.md

 If you are the current maintainer of this project:

 1. Create a branch for the release: `git checkout -b release-vxx.xx`
-1. Ensure that all tests return "ok": `python test_fairlearn.py`
+1. Ensure that all tests return "ok": `py.test test_fairlearn_smoke.py`
 1. Bump the module version in `fairlearn/__init__.py`
 1. Make a pull request to Microsoft/fairlearn
 1. Merge Microsoft/fairlearn pull request